ciglenecki/geoguessr-ai/docs/documentation.md

 `GeoguesserDataset` inherits the [`LightningDataModule`](https://pytorch-lightning.readthedocs.io/en/stable/extensions/datamodules.htm) class.

-### LitModelClassification (src/model_classification.py) or LitModelRegression (src/model_regression.py) - The King
+### LitModelClassification ([src/model_classification.py](src/model_classification.py)) or LitModelRegression ([src/model_regression.py](src/model_regression.py) - The King

 The CNN model that is going to perform the training is defined in the model module.
-The different models we defined here (classification and regression) all inherit the `LightningModule` class to make things as simple as possible.
 Each model fetches a pretrained network and changes its last layer to a layer more suitable for the model’s task.
 We then define each model’s `forward` function, which defines how our data is processed through all the layers of the model, as well as define and all of the training, validation and testing functions.
 Each function performs an iteration of training through its respective dataset and calculates error, and additionally in the case of validation and testing, the haversine distance function.
 We then log all the parameters of the model into a file for later fetching and usage.

+Both models inherit the `pl.LightningModule`.

 #### Forward function - The King
 <Todo: populate this>